 If it is your first offence, they may be inclined to be more lenient if you can demonstrate that you or your family would suffer genuine hardship from being without a driving licence for any period of time.

-A Section 10 order means that there is a finding of guilt but no criminal conviction is recorded.
+A section 10 dismissal or conditional release order means that there is a finding of guilt but no criminal conviction is recorded.

 This enables you to avoid being penalised and keep your licence.

 Speak to your drink driving lawyer to find out more about how you can best defend yourself against a mid-range drink driving conviction and avoid any unnecessary impact on your life.